AlessioPoggi99/Fan-made-Mijnlieff/README.md

 <div align='center'>
-  <h1 class='my-8'>Mijnlieff</h1>
+  <h1 class="main-title">Mijnlieff</h1>
 </div>

-Unofficial fan-made adaptation of the bagstract game Mijnlieff, designed by Andy Hopwood
+An unofficial, fan-made adaptation of Mijnlieff, designed by Andy Hopwood.
+This reproduction captures the original's clever mechanics and minimalist design, offering a fresh way to engage with its strategic depth.
+Crafted with passion and respect for the original, this game challenges you to think critically and make smart moves every time!

 The game is played on a 4 x 4 square grid.
 Each Player has eight pieces with two of four different symbols.
 Each piece when played determines where your opponent can play their next piece.
 For example you can force your opponent to play in a straight line (either othogonally or diagonally) from the piece just played, or to play next to or away from the piece just played.
 The aim is to form lines of 3 pieces of your color to get a point or lines of 4 that worth you two points.